gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

     Specify a delay equal to 200 blocks (10 minutes) for the delayed message.

 3. **Handle Reply Function (`handle_reply()`)**:

+Processes reply messages and updates the game status based on responses from the Wordle program.

 - Receives reply messages.
 - Utilizes `msg::reply_to()` to determine the message identifier, i.e., which message was replied to.
 - Processes and stores the result depending on the reply: